Reputation Management For Doctors: What To Do Differently

 These days, few people will trust their health to a doctor with 1 star ratings.
 And absolutely no one wants a healthcare provider with zero information available online!

 The statistics support this.
 According to a 2013 study from Digital Assent, “85% of patients are not comfortable choosing a provider with 1 star for more than 10% of reviews”.

 A doctor’s primary concern should be the quality of his or her work.
 However, it would be professionally irresponsible to turn a blind eye to one’s reputation online.
-Successful medical practices focus on reputation management for doctors for this exact reason.
+Successful medical practices focus on reputation management and patient care such as having EMR Medical Software for doctors for this exact reason.

 As a physician, you owe it to yourself, your patients and colleagues.
 Ensure that online information about you and your practice is accurate, up to date and informative.